 Bits of paper provide hue and shape, the embedded words and images imbue the picture with humor, meaning, and irony.
 Sometimes I spend days searching through my cache of paper for a precise word, in the right size and the correct color.

 Poetry has always played a lively part in my artwork.
-I have incorporated my own poetry and sometimes the prose or poetry of others, like James Joyce and Abraham Lincoln.
-The words are hidden, and you have to seek them in the collages.
+I have incorporated my own poetry and sometimes the prose or poetry of others, like James Joyce and Abraham Lincoln .
 My Autumnal Haiku series, depicts scenes of the season in northern New Mexico with an embedded original haiku.

 Love and Peace,